An Analysis of the Impact of Gold Open Access Publications in Computer Science: Overall CS Publication Trends

 In summary, there are several interesting and concerning things to note.
-The volume of publication has increased dramatically.
-The number of citations generated is increasing even more dramatically.
-Gold OA papers attract fewer citations than those in traditional venues, and the citations that they do attract are much less likely to be influential.
+Publication volume has increased dramatically.
+The number of citations generated is increasing even more dramatically. \emph{New OA} papers attract fewer citations than those in traditional venues, but \emph{Trad OA} papers attract more citations that \emph{New OA} and \emph{Trad} papers.
+Moroever, that the citations that the \emph{New OA} papers do attract are much less likely to be influential, while the \emph{Trad (OA)} citations are much more likely to be influential.
+This suggests an impact disparity that is due to the publisher type (grey versus traditional publishers) rather than the publishing model per se.
 Finally, the average number of authors per paper has almost doubled since 2000.